 Hours, Location, and Pricing

 Cutting Edge Haunted House is only open for the Halloween season.
 It typically is open select days and times in September and October.
-Tickets have usually been about $30, and the house is typically open from 8 p.m. to 10 p.m. on weekdays, and 7 p.m. to 1 a.m. on Fridays and Saturdays.
+As of 2021, tickets cost about $48, and the house is typically open from 8 p.m. to 10 p.m. on Fridays, and 8 p.m. to 11 .pm. on Saturdays and Sundays.
 Cutting Edge Haunted House is open rain or shine, so no refunds are offered in bad weather.

 If you buy tickets at the door, it's cash only.
 You can use credit cards online when tickets become available for the next season.
 Parking lots near the haunted house range from $10 to $15.